Catch drops and spikes early so you can take action

 For manual bidding campaigns, Adalysis will alert you if the average cost per click (CPC) of your keywords increases despite no recent bid changes.
 This gives you the chance to analyze the results and pinpoint the reasons.

-You'll see the alert under Keywords on your Audit > Alerts screen.
-Click on it to see a list of affected keywords and CPC metrics.
+You'll see the alert on your Audit alerts screen.
+Click it for a list of affected keywords and CPC metrics.

 Customizing your alert

 By default, Adalysis will check for keywords with an average CPC increase of over 30%.
 It compares the last seven days to the last 30 days.
-Go to Audit > Settings > Keywords to change these conditions and set click thresholds for the alert.
+Go to Audit > Audit settings > Prebuilt > Keywords to change these conditions and set click thresholds.

 In your audit settings, you can create an to decrease bids for affected keywords.